neicnordic/sensitive-data-archive/README.md

     ```sh
     make integrationtest-sda-sync-run
     ```
+- Integration test for SDA-DOA using POSIX as the storage backend:
+    ```sh
+    make integrationtest-sda-doa-posix-run
+    ```
+- Integration test for SDA-DOA using S3 as the storage backend:
+    ```sh
+    make integrationtest-sda-doa-s3-run
+    ```
 After that, you will need to shut down the services manually.

 - Shut down services for SDA using POSIX as the storage backend